 The rest of the evening consisted of me sitting in the corner, snatching glances at Shelly.
 She seemed to be watching me every time I looked.
 That big, stupid grin remained on her face.

 I didn’t see my cousins for a couple of weeks.
 The next time I saw Shelly she seemed completely normal and I basically forgot the whole incident.
 Two weeks is an eternity for a ten year old, after all.
 One day, several months later, we were sitting at the coffee table in they living room, watching cartoons while the adults played Euchre, and Shelly leaned over to me.
-“There’s more doors down there,” she whispered.
+“There’s more basements down there,” she whispered.

 I sat bolt upright and looked at her.
 She was just grinning and didn’t look at all unusual.
 I asked what she said and she shrugged and turned back to the TV.

 As we grew up, my cousins and I grew apart, and eventually I lost touch.
 I learned Shelly was pregnant several years back, but she miscarried.
 Apparently it happened at her grandmother’s house, which she had moved into after her grandmother passed away.
 My grandmother wanted me to go with them to cheer her up…I wouldn’t, and I still can’t go down that lonely dirt road.
-All I can think when I see it is, “there’s more doors down there.”
+All I can think when I see it is, “there’s more basements down there.”